 |IAS Exam Pattern||Prelims (MCQs), Mains (Descriptive papers)|

-The Indian Administrative Service (IAS) is one of the 20-odd services for which candidates are recruited by the UPSC via the Civil Service Exam.
-However, the CSE exam is commonly referred to as the IAS exam as well.
+The Indian Administrative Service (IAS) is one of the 20-odd services for which candidates are recruited by the UPSC via the Civil Services Exam.
+However, the CSE exam is commonly referred to as the UPSC IAS exam as well.

 You can check the IAS Exam Calendar 2019 for details below:

 IAS Exam Pattern

 The IAS Exam pattern is: